 As part of the admissions process, we will check council records to confirm that the address you have given on your application is your child's permanent home address.
-We may also seek evidence from schools or any other source we consider appropriate, and in extreme cases unannounced home visits may also be conducted by a variety of legally-entitled professionals to confirm residency.
+We may also seek evidence from schools or any other source we consider appropriate, and home visits may also be conducted to confirm residency.
 If we find that your true address is in another local authority, your application will be forwarded to that local authority's school admission service.
 Council tax spot checks will be undertaken at any point in the process and places may be withdrawn if address details do not match the information given on the application.